boku7/whereami/README.md

 This idea was inspired by Matt Eidelberg's DEF CON 29 talk [Operation Bypass Catch My Payload If You Can](https://youtu.be/JXKNdWUs77w).
 + In this talk, Matt shows how EDR heuristics can detect Cobalt Strike beacons based on their behavior.
 + Matt uses an example where after the beacon compromises the endpoint, the first thing it does is run the `whoami.exe` local binary.
-+ This behavior of the host beacon process spawning a new `whoami.exe` process triggers the EDR and the beacon is burned!
++ This behavior of the host beacon process spawning a new `whoami.exe` process, triggers the EDR and the beacon is burned!
 + I've been doing allot of Windows Internals studying, and this video made a lightbulb go off.
 + I thought "Why not just get the `whoami.exe` info from the process?
 It's already right there in the beacon processes memory!"